trygvea/common/packages/utils/README.md

 # @eik/common-utils

-Minor utilities used by other eik-lib packages.
+Utilities used by other eik-lib packages.

 > **Note**
 this package is for internal eik-lib usage and the api may change at any time without notice.

+## ReadFile

+A convenience wrapper of a node stream with attributes `mimeType` and `etag`.

 ## Handling leading and trailing slashes